Food Culture in San Marino

 Dessert Veg

 Halved white peaches doused in anise grappa and ignited tableside.
-The flame caramelizes the skin; the alcohol leaves just licorice perfume.
+The flame caramelizes the skin.
+The alcohol leaves just licorice perfume.

-*Ristorante Righi*, June-August.
-Splurge
+Ristorante Righi, June-August.

 Cappelletti in Brodo di Crescenza